tddfellow/tddfellow.github.io/source/_posts/2016-07-15-build-your-own-testing-framework.markdown

 comments: true
 categories:
 - TDD
+- test-driven-development
 - testing
 - xUnit
-- build-testing-framework
+- build-your-own-testing-framework
 - javascript
 ---

 Today we are going to test-drive the testing framework without any external testing framework.
 This will be done through test-driving a simple kata (FizzBuzzKata).
 For example:

-- every time we expect test to fail and it doesn't, this is a failing test for our testing framework, that we will be fixing,
+- every time we expect a test to fail and it doesn't, this is a failing test for our testing framework, that we will be fixing,
-- every time we expect test to pass and it doesn't, this is another failing test for our testing framework, that we will be fixing.
+- every time we expect a test to pass and it doesn't, this is another failing test for our testing framework, that we will be fixing.

 For practical reasons, today we are going to use concrete programming language instead of pseudo-code - javascript.
 Except for small details, that we will point out, the techniques shown here are language-agnostic.